Like Mike 2: Streetball: Plot

-Before the last game of the season, Ray urges Jerome to wear some shoes made by sponsors, but Jerome refuses, knowing his magic sneakers are what give him his ability to play.
+Before the last game of the season, Ray urges Jerome to wear some shoes made by sponsors, but he refuses, knowing his magic sneakers are what give him his ability to play.
 They go up against the Drop Squad, the best team in the league.
-Jerome's teammate, known as Ghost in the Machine, is worried because his father is in the crowd and this will be the first time Ghost's father has seen him play since high school.
+Jerome's teammate, "Ghost in the Machine", is worried because his father is in the crowd and this will be the first time Ghost's father has seen him play since high school.
 When they go out to play the Drop Squad, Ghost is at first outplayed.
 Jerome starts helping out Ghost and they come back at the half.
 During halftime, when Jerome is not looking, Ray swaps his magic shoes with the sponsor shoes he wanted Jerome to wear.
 Jerome suddenly starts playing worse and they lose.
 Angrily, Jerome says that he quits the team.

-Outside Jerome has a talk with Ray, who reveals the extent of his power over Jerome.
+Outside Jerome has a talk with Ray, who reveals the extent of his power over him.
 After Ray drives away, Jerome takes the bus home.
-Having lost his two best friends and Ray having hoodwinked him with a shady contract, Jerome tells his mother he's quit basketball.
-The next day, Jerome's mother kicks Ray out of the house, for his hateful schemes against her and Jerome.
+Having lost his two best friends and Ray having hoodwinked him with a shady contract, he tells his mother he's quit basketball.
+The next day, Jerome's mother kicks Ray out of the house, for his hateful schemes against her and her son.
 Then Jerome goes to the court and apologizes to his friends.
 They say they will see him at the King Of The Concrete Championships, but he tells them that he does not have the magic shoes anymore and that he has quit basketball.
 One of his friends says that Jerome should just play for fun.
 After giving his friends some pointers, Jerome realizes they really should play again.
-They form a team called Triple Threat.
+They form a team called "Triple Threat".
 Jerome also finds the magic shoes in Ray's stuff.

-The next day at the King Of The Concrete Championship, Ray has a new team called Ray On, composed of players which Jerome had shown up on other occasions.
+The next day at the game, Ray has a new team called "Ray-On", composed of players which Jerome had shown up on other occasions.
 Triple Threat makes it into the finals thanks to Jerome, but so does Ray On.
 When Ray On goes up against Triple Threat, Ray deliberately messes up Jerome's sneakers and Nathan gets hurt.
-Then Jerome's father leads them back at the final shot.
-Jerome shoots the last shot without his magic shoes and it goes in.
+Jerome Sr. leads them back at the final shot.
+Jerome shoots the last shot without his magic shoes and it goes in, scoring a victory for Triple Threat.

 After the game, more sponsors ask if they can sponsor Jerome, but his father refuses.
 Then Ray tries to pull out the contract that he ripped up, when Dalton locks Ray in his trunk.
 Then Jerome walks home with his family.
-Ray then screams from the trunk, which ends up getting towed, and Jerome's shoes are hung up on a street light.
+Ray then screams from the trunk, which ends up getting towed, and the shoes are hung up on a street light.